bitovi/academy/src/web-components/10-custom-events/custom-events.md

 ### Custom events

 Custom elements can have events associated with them just like any other element.
-You can listen to events the same way as well; in our case we'll use [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).
+You can listen to events the same way as well; in our case we’ll use [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).

 ```js
 el.addEventListener('any-event', () => {